 Can you sue a baseball stadium for over-serving alcohol to fans?
 Absolutely.

 So, what happens if an intoxicated baseball fan leaves the stadium and then causes an accident, or assaults someone at the stadium or in the parking lot?
-It's possible that the stadium can be held responsible for the injuries incurred.
+It's possible that the stadium can be held responsible for the deaths or injuries that result.

 In this article, Texas dram shop attorney Michael Grossman explains how these cases work under Texas law.